yavuztopsever/termin_bot/README.md

 # Munich Termin Automator (MTA) - API Edition

 A Telegram bot that automatically monitors, finds, and books appointments at Munich's public service offices through API requests.
+The bot uses SQLite with SQLAlchemy for data persistence, Redis for task queuing and rate limiting, and Celery for background task processing.

 ## Features